kgorking/ecs/README.md

 ```cpp
 add_component({1}, parent{0});
 ```
-This alone does not create a hierarchy as such, but it makes it possible for systems to act on this relationship data.
+This alone does not create a hierarchy, but it makes it possible for systems to act on this relationship data.
 To access the parent component in a system, add a `ecs::parent<>` parameter:

 ```cpp
 make_system([](entity_id id, parent<> const& p) {